EDL 605 Advanced Curriculum 3 CH

 Engages prospective administrators in the investigation of what drives curriculum, the application of concepts and principals for sound curriculum design, and the examination of how a focus on standards and learning for understanding deepens curriculum and assessment work.
 The course involves reading, thought and discussion on educational research, and study of concrete curricular, instructional and assessment practices.
 Operating principals obtained from different sources and created by instructor and students will guide the learning in and from the course.

-EDL 626 Assessment & Evaluation of Learning: Qualitative and Quantitative Analysis 3 CR
+EDL 626 Assessment & Evaluation of Learning: Qualitative and Quantitative Analysis 3 CH

 Focuses on interpretation of psycho-educational assessment data, and the translation of those data into instructional plans.
 Current tests as well as methods of data analysis are examined.
 Statistical methods of analyzing and tracking test data, including trend analysis, are utilized.

-EDL 635 Teacher Supervision, Evaluation and Staff Development 3 CR
+EDL 635 Teacher Supervision, Evaluation and Staff Development 3 CH

 Provides an opportunity for perspective school administrators to develop and practice the skills essential to the improvement of teaching through effective evaluation and supervisory practices.
 The connection between supervision, evaluation and staff development is made explicit.
 The CT law on teacher evaluation is studied, and instruments such as the CT Competency Instrument and the BEST portfolios are critically analyzed and discussed.

-EDL 650 Educational Law and Finance 3 CR
+EDL 650 Educational Law and Finance 3 CH

 Provides an overview of the origin and legal status of public and private schools and the legal rights and responsibilities of administrators, parents, students, school board members and teachers.
 Attention is given, through the case study approach, to those contemporary legal issues that concern the operations and management of schools.

-EDL 654 Leadership: Contemporary Educational Problems 3 CR
+EDL 654 Leadership: Contemporary Educational Issues 3 CH

 Provides an opportunity for prospective administrators to examine leadership styles as they relate to effective school practices.
 Administrative theory is analyzed in relation to current research on organizational behavior.
 Students analyze schools as evolving social systems and, from a policy perspective, apply different decision-making models to solutions of authentic educational problems.

-EDL 655 Distinguished Lectures In Education 3 CR
+EDL 655 Distinguished Lectures In Education 3 CH

 Students have the opportunity to hear 12 lectures delivered by distinguished guest lecturers each of whom has particular expertise in an area of school administration.
 In the past, lectures have included: the Urban Principalship, Restructuring Schools, Data Analysis for Continuous School Improvement, Teacher Fair Dismissal, Technology and Vision Building, etc. Readings and assignments, frequently presented in case-study format, are presented by each lecturer and relate to the NCATE standards of leadership.

-This course is designed to increase student awareness of educational research techniques; specifically to enhance classroom effectiveness by making administrators better consumers of educational literature.
-Students read and critique qualitative and quantitative educational literature.
-Experimental and quasi-experimental designs are examined and statistical techniques are discussed.
-A research study is started and moves through Methodological Design.
+This course is designed to increase student awareness of educational research techniques, specifically to enhance classroom effectiveness by making administrators better consumers of educational literature.
+Candidates read and critique qualitative and quantitative educational literature.
+Experimental and quasi-experimental designs examined and statistical techniques are discussed.

-A seminar format is utilized to offer direction and advice to those students preparing to submit a thesis for the culmination of the Certificate of Advanced Studies program. (focus on implementation of and conclusion of the research project).
+A seminar format is utilized to offer direction and advice to those candidates preparing to submit a thesis for the culmination of the Certificate of Advanced Studies program (focus on implementation of and conclusion of the research project).